12forks/command-line/examples/postmodern.rst

 Add failing test showing database error raised when attempting to write empty arrays.

-Fix empty array problem by using Postgres's array literal syntax for empty arrays
+Fix empty array problem by using Postgres's array literal syntax for empty arrays.

 master
 ------

-do-query-dao working
+Do-query-dao working.

-do-select-dao working
+Do-select-dao working.

-export do-select-dao
+Export do-select-dao.

-documentation for do-query-dao and do-select-dao
+Documentation for do-query-dao and do-select-dao.

-add failing tests for logical transactions
+Add failing tests for logical transactions.

-implement with-logical-transaction, ensure-transaction, commit-hooks, and abort-hooks
+Implement with-logical-transaction, ensure-transaction, commit-hooks, and abort-hooks.

-documentation
+Documentation.

-Merge branch 'master' of https://github.com/enaeher/Postmodern
+Merge branch 'master' of https://github.com/enaeher/Postmodern.

-whitespace
+Whitespace.

-correct use of eos:is in several tests
+Correct use of eos:is in several tests.

-change with-savepoint to have same invocation as with-transaction, including making the name optional
+Change with-savepoint to have same invocation as with-transaction, including making the name optional.

-wrap commit and abort hooks in unwind-protect
+Wrap commit and abort hooks in unwind-protect.

-whitespace
+Whitespace.

-correct use of eos:is in several tests
+Correct use of eos:is in several tests.

-change with-savepoint to have same invocation as with-transaction, including making the name optional
+Change with-savepoint to have same invocation as with-transaction, including making the name optional.

-wrap commit and abort hooks in unwind-protect
+Wrap commit and abort hooks in unwind-protect.

-fix bug in *transaction-level* logic; add *current-logical-transaction*
+Fix bug in *transaction-level* logic; add *current-logical-transaction*

-fix unwind-protect calls
+Fix unwind-protect calls.

-merge transactions branch
+Merge transactions branch.

-merge latest upstream
+Merge latest upstream.

-Merge latest upstream
+Merge latest upstream.

 transactions
 ------------

-add failing tests for logical transactions
+Add failing tests for logical transactions.

-implement with-logical-transaction, ensure-transaction, commit-hooks, and abort-hooks
+Implement with-logical-transaction, ensure-transaction, commit-hooks, and abort-hooks.

-documentation
+Documentation.

-whitespace
+Whitespace.

-correct use of eos:is in several tests
+Correct use of eos:is in several tests.

-change with-savepoint to have same invocation as with-transaction, including making the name optional
+Change with-savepoint to have same invocation as with-transaction, including making the name optional.

-wrap commit and abort hooks in unwind-protect
+Wrap commit and abort hooks in unwind-protect.

-fix bug in *transaction-level* logic; add *current-logical-transaction*
+Fix bug in *transaction-level* logic; add *current-logical-transaction*

-fix unwind-protect calls
+Fix unwind-protect calls.

 Allow more than one form in the body of pomo:ensure-transaction.